Seeking dark matter with $\gamma$-ray attenuation: -ray optical depth

 In order to quantitatively determine the contribution from ALP decays to the $\gamma$-ray attenuation we need to budget standard contributions to the EBL from astrophysical sources.
 The EBL can be directly measured (see e.g., Refs.~\cite{Mattila_17,Matsuura_CIBER,Matsuoka_pioneer,Matsumoto_2018}), though foreground contamination hinders this approach (motivating measurements from the outskirts of the solar system~\cite{Zemcov_NHCOB,NH21,NH22}).
 Instead, we reconstruct the EBL using observational and theoretical information.
 We distinguish three components: emission from galaxies at $z<6$, emission from galaxies at $z>6$, and the intra-halo light (IHL)---emission from a faint population of stars tidally removed from galaxies~\cite{Cooray_2012, Zemcov_2014, Matsumoto_19}.
 The cosmic microwave background photons have energies too low to contribute to the optical depth of the blazars of interest.

-We use the determination of the EBL sourced from galaxies at $z<6$ from Ref.~\cite{SaldanaLopez_EBL}, which is fairly consistent with alternative semianalytic, phenomenological and empirical studies (see e.g., Refs.~\cite{Finke_EBL10,Dominguez_EBL11,Hegalson_EBL12,Gilmore_EBL12,Driver_EBL16}).
+We use the determination of the EBL sourced from galaxies at $z<6$ from Ref.~\cite{SaldanaLopez_EBL}, which is fairly consistent with alternative semianalytic, phenomenological and empirical studies (see e.g., Refs.~\cite{Finke_EBL10,Dominguez_EBL11,Hegalson_EBL12,Gilmore_EBL12,Driver_EBL16, Stecker:2016fsg}).
 We reweight specific comoving luminosity densities $j_\nu(z)$ inferred from multiwavelength HST/CANDELS surveys~\cite{Grogin_candels,Koekemoer_candels} to match our fiducial cosmology.\footnote{Full \textit{Planck} data set best-fit parameters assuming $\Lambda$CDM~\cite{Planck:2018vyg}.} We use the code \textsc{ARES}\footnote{\url{https://github.com/mirochaj/ares}}~\cite{Mirocha:2014faa} to model the contribution from stars at $z>6$, using an empirical model for Pop II star-forming galaxies calibrated with observations of the ultraviolet luminosity function~\cite{Mirocha2017}.
 We also consider the contribution from Pop III stars, following the modeling from Ref.~\cite{Mirocha:2017xxz}.
 In each case, we also include X-ray emission representative of high-mass X-ray binary systems, though these sources contribute little to the $\gamma$-ray optical depth.
 We adopt extreme cases to be conservative regarding uncertainties.
 Finally, we model the IHL luminosity density with a power-law dependence in mass and redshift~\cite{Cooray_2012}, assuming a spectral energy distribution similar to old elliptical galaxies~\cite{Krick:2007fp}.
 We take results from Ref.~\cite{Mitchell-Wynne:2015rha} to set the fiducial contribution and its uncertainties.
 We compute the flux from each astrophysical contribution $i$ in comoving coordinates as function of redshift,

 where $\lambda$ is the rest-frame wavelength at redshift $z$, $\nu'$ is the rest-frame frequency at $z'$, and $z_0=z\,(6)$ and $z_{\rm max}=6\,(60)$ for the contributions from galaxies at $z<6$ and the IHL (from galaxies at $z>6$).
 We use the resulting flux as function of redshift to compute the optical depth due to each contribution, propagating the uncertainties accordingly.
-The interested reader can find more details about the computation of the astrophysical contributions in the Supplementary Material.
+The interested reader can find more details about the computation of the astrophysical contributions in App.~\ref{sec:AppA}.